l-with/terraform-module-get_le_cert_package/README.md

-# terraform-module-ningx
+# Terraform Module Get Let's Encrypt Certificate

-Terraform module which gets and installs encrypted Let's Encrypt certificate package from url.
+Terraform module which gets and installs encrypted Let's Encrypt certificate package from url by [Terraform Provider for (Operating) System](https://registry.terraform.io/providers/neuspaces/system).

 This role can be used to get a prepared package of a Let's Encrypt Cerificate (for instance by DNS challenge).